Takitaa/ChatPanel/README.md

     I will make some progress using the setup as it is - not .ts file at least to put the video on and add a toggle sidepanel/container with the requested measures, after that I will populate the chat and/or work on the toggle button + Submit button.

     After the progress, I will time to add Typescript and see if things jump to TS magically.

+> Update 2: I could not ignore the TS - first item of my challenge list, so I started from there, found out about Vue UI and add TS successfully - same could have hapenned by using VUE CLI I as I just messed up with the activation options.

 ### Compiles and hot-reloads for development